-We introduce the concept of virtualization, its many benefits, and the reasons why it effectively contends with dedicated hosting services.
-Virtualization has created new possibilities and opportunities for the healthcare segment of technology.
-Healthcare IT professionals specializing in virtualization technologies have recently found more attractive and lucrative opportunities, especially with the new Healthcare Reform and healthcare IT initiatives introduced during the Obama administration.
+Virtualization has created new possibilities and opportunities for the health care segment of technology.
+Health care IT Professionals specializing in virtualization technologies are now finding more attractive and lucrative opportunities, especially with the new Health Care Reform and health care IT initiatives introduced by the new Administration.

-Virtualization is the technology behind cloud computing, and it makes a vast pool of network resources a genuine possibility.
+Virtualization is the technology behind cloud computing and it makes such a pool of network resources a genuine possibility.

 The complexity of our health care system has grown over the years making it more difficult for practitioners to stay informed about their patients health histories.
 Electronic Medical Records will help solve this problem.
 This method reduces the amount of paperwork involved in the process; while at the same time increasing access to these records by making them available electronically.
 EMR/EHR systems enable the practitioner to view a patient’s complete health event summary, historical reports and previous treatment records.
 This has resulted in an enormous gain in productivity in practices staffed with multiple physicians.
 The advantages are also evident in regard to patients with multiple aliments and in emergency medical situations.